zeroc-ice/ice-demos/cpp/IceGrid/secure/README.md

 $ makecerts.py

 Follow the instructions provided by the script.
-Note that to run the script you must install the zeroc-ice-certutils package from the [Python package repository](https://pypi.python.org/pypi).
+Note that to run the script you must install the zeroc-icecertutils package from the [Python package repository](https://pypi.python.org/pypi).
 To install this package with [pip](https://pip.pypa.io):

-$ pip install zeroc-ice-certutils
+$ pip install zeroc-icecertutils

+The keytool utility from the Java Development Kit is also required to generate Java KeyStore files so you need to add the the JDK bin directory to your PATH (if it's not found, makecerts.py will print a warning).

 For simplicity, the certificates created by makecerts.py are not protected with a password.
 In a real world deployment, to ensure that